 Part of a Delaware corporation’s internal formalities include the annual meetings and minutes.
 These minutes and meeting are not provided to the Delaware Division of Corporations and are not part of the public record.
-They’re typically kept on file internally within the Corporate kit we provide in the Standard and Premium services.
+They’re typically kept on file internally within the Corporate kit we provide in our Standard package.
 Whenever a meeting is held, written minutes are created documenting the actions taken at the meeting.

 Not sure how to take corporate minutes?
-The written minutes should include at least the following information:
+There are certain things written minutes should include at a minimum.

 Generally, the secretary will prepare minutes within a few days of a meeting and distribute copies before the next meeting so they can be reviewed.

-Feel free to reach out to Harvard Business Services with any questions about your minutes and meetings for your Delaware corporation.
+Feel free to reach out to us with any questions about your minutes and meetings for your Delaware corporation.

 You may also find How to run a Shareholder Meeting helpful.